The Unique Uganda’s Most Beautiful Waterfalls, – Amazing and Powerful.

 Thinking of accommodation here???
 Yes.

-There are a number of cottages around the falls and at these, you can decide to get yourself a spacious room that does cover your budget.
-A list of these includes: Sisiyi falls resort.
+There are several cottages around the falls, and at these, you can decide to get yourself a spacious room that covers.
+A list of these includes Sisiyi Falls Resort.

 9. Griffin Falls at Mabira Forest Camp.